Skip to content

 Key Findings

-The April incidents foreshadowed the deadlier September 27, 2025 East Broadway shooting — pointing to a documented six-month escalation in downtown Columbia gun violence affecting Mizzou students
+The April incidents preceded the September 27, 2025 East Broadway shooting that killed a Stephens College student, part of a period of downtown Columbia gun violence affecting Mizzou students

 Outcome